 What is divine in you is the infinite love of your sculptor for nature".

-Among the people involved in the discovery are Louis Brest, Jules Dumont d'Urville, marquis de Rivière, comte de Marcellus, Capitaine Dauriac, Commandant Duval d'Ailly, Pierre David.
+— Among the people involved in the discovery of the Venus de Milo are Louis Brest, Jules Dumont d'Urville, marquis de Rivière, comte de Marcellus, Capitaine Dauriac, Commandant Duval d'Ailly, Pierre David.
 The monk Oikonomos Verghi, the Prince Nicolas Mourousy, Arsenal Grand Dragoman.

 — Olivier Voutier, translated, and edited for clarity, for this article in English from "Découverte et acquisition de la Vénus de Milo, 1874".

 — Frédéric de Clarac, Sur la statue antique de Vénus Victrix découverte dans l'île de Milo en 1820 transportée à Paris et donnée au roi par M. le marquis de Rivière.

 — Félix Ravaisson, La Vénus de Milo.

 — Etienne Michon, La Vénus de Milo.